IPAC Long Put Strategy

 IPAC thesis for this long put

-The market-implied 1-standard-deviation range for IPAC extends from approximately $76.19 on the downside to $87.65 on the upside.
+The market-implied 1-standard-deviation range for IPAC extends from approximately $76.53 on the downside to $86.93 on the upside.
 A IPAC long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long IPAC position with one put per 100 shares held.
-Current IPAC IV rank near 30.29% is mid-range against its 1-year distribution, so the IV signal is neutral; the long put thesis on IPAC should anchor more to the directional view and the expected-move geometry.
+Current IPAC IV rank near 23.55% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on IPAC at 22.20%.
 As a Financial Services name, IPAC options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IPAC-specific events.

 IPAC long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IPAC positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IPAC alongside the broader basket even when IPAC-specific fundamentals are unchanged.
 Long-premium structures like a long put on IPAC are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current IPAC chain quotes before placing a trade.